 If you take supplements, or are considering it, use our new guide to resources that will help you inform and protect yourself.

 See Understanding Health Research for help interpreting this type of resource.

 Academic Search Premier – login to this subscription database with your library card number.
 You can check off Peer Reviewed Journals to limit your search to original research articles, and Full Text for articles you can read in full.

 BMC (BioMedCentral) – a free database (no login needed) that includes peer-reviewed medical journals from the publisher SpringerNature.

 PubMed.gov – this free database from the National Library of Medicine lets you search peer-reviewed medical journals.
 Find help with the search process and learn how to access the full text of articles when available.

 Consumer Library Information Prescription

 SPPL librarians are here to help you locate health and wellness information.
 In the event that you need further assistance, the librarians at the Robert H. Mulreany Health Science Library at Overlook Hospital provide a Consumer Library Information Prescription (CLIP) service to patients, their families and caregivers, and the local general public.
 Upon request, a medical librarian will research and deliver information on any health topic.
-SPPL has copies of the print request forms at the Reference Desk.
+SPPL has copies of the print request forms at the Adult Services Desk.
 In addition, users can request information online here.